top of page

 • Addressing suboccipital muscle tightness

-Massage may help relieve muscular tension that contributes to headache symptoms.
+Massage therapy may help relieve muscular tension that contributes to headache symptoms, especially when combined with movement-based strategies and postural support.

 Book an Assessment

-If headaches appear related to neck stiffness or posture, our team can assess movement contributors and guide appropriate care.
+If your headaches appear related to neck stiffness, posture, desk work, stress-related tension, or reduced neck mobility, our team can assess contributing movement factors and guide appropriate care.

 Book Initial Appointment